SEND Code of Practice

 What the SEND Code of Practice means for educational settings

-• inform parents when they are making special educational provision for a child.
+• Tell parents whenever they put special educational support in place for a child.

-• SEN children should also be identified on a SEN Register with provision mapping in place.
+• Record pupils with SEN on a SEN Register and have clear provision mapping in place.

-• training must be delivered to help staff identify and support children with SEND to ensure early identification.
+• Provide training so staff can identify and support children with SEND as early as possible.